diya-20-v11/js-doc/README.md

 A JavaScript documentation page covering basics, syntax, and essential concepts.
 Built with a clean layout, sidebar navigation, and responsive design.
 Explains topics in simple language with code examples.
-Developed as a FreeCodeCamp project to practice technical writing and web structure.
+Developed as a freeCodeCamp project to practice technical writing and web structure.